hermit-os/hermit-rs/README.md

 Depending on the virtualized processor, the processor frequency has to pass as kernel argument (`-freq`) to the kernel.
 MHz is used as unit of frequency here.

-Kernel features like TCP/IP support can be reenabled by hand.
+Kernel features like TCP/IP support can be reenabled manually.
 For instance, the following command creates a [minimal web-server](https://github.com/hermitcore/rusty-hermit/tree/master/examples/httpd) for Qemu's microvm platform:

 ```bash